University Catalog

 Independent study; consultation with instructor on a regular basis.
 Prerequisite: Permission of the instructor.

 SPAN 3302.
-HISPANIC LITERATURE IN TRANSLATION.
+TOPICS IN HISPANIC LITERATURE IN TRANSLATION.
 3 Hours.

 The works of major authors and intellectual trends of a given period.
 May be repeated for credit as topics or periods vary.
-SPAN 3302 cannot be applied toward the B.A. in Spanish or toward a Spanish minor, but may be taken to fulfill the foreign language literature requirement.
-Prerequisite: 2314 of a Modern or Classical language and six hours of English.
+Taught in English.

 SPAN 3303.
 ADVANCED SPANISH CONVERSATION.
 3 Hours.